Xployt-ai/xployt-sast/src/README.md

 # SAST Architecture

 ## Overview
-This SAST tool is now built with a modular architecture that makes it easy to add new security checkers.
+This SAST tool is built with a modular architecture that makes it easy to add new security checkers.
+All scanners are organized in the `scans/` directory with comprehensive unit tests.

 ## Core Components